-Through our chemistry Colloquium Series, majors learn about career opportunities in different settings such as academia and industry, graduate work, cutting-edge chemistry research, and the role of chemistry in society.
+- Through our chemistry Colloquium Series, students learn about career opportunities in different settings such as academia and industry, graduate work, cutting-edge chemistry research, and the role of chemistry in society.

-The peer mentor program has been instituted to provide chemistry majors hands-on teaching experience while helping their peers with course materials.
+- The peer mentor program provides chemistry majors hands-on teaching experience while helping their peers with course materials.

 - Drake chemistry graduates have pursued doctoral degrees at University of Notre Dame, University of Wisconsin, University of Illinois at Urbana Champaign, Arizona State University, and many other schools.